eProsima/Fast-DDS-docs/docs/fastddsgen/usage/usage.rst

    * - -ppPath
      - Specifies the preprocessor path.
    * - -python
-     - Generates source code and a CMake solution to compile a library containing the data types |br|
-       Python bindings required to run a *Fast DDS* Python-based application.
+     - Generates source code and a CMake solution to compile a library containing the data types Python bindings required to run a *Fast DDS* Python-based application.
        This option is incompatible with `-example`.
    * - -replace